-In general terms, the cut-off for a course shows you the minimum ATAR needed by the majority of Year 12 applicants when offers were made in 2014.
+In general terms, the cut-off for a course shows you the minimum selection rank needed by the majority of Year 12 applicants when offers were made in 2014.

 The interaction of three factors determines cut-offs:

 - the number of places available in the course

 - the number of applicants for the course

 These three factors mean that cut-offs change from year to year and are impossible to predict before applicants are selected for a particular course in a particular admissions period.
 The cut-offs for any course can rise, fall or remain the same from year to year.

 Cut-offs for 2014–15 admissions won’t be known until selection is actually made during the offer rounds.